Symmetric periodic Reeb orbits on the sphere

-\begin{proof} The proof is based on a stretch of the neck argument already used in \cite{BO09a,CFO}.
-Consider an admissible Hamiltonian $H: S^1 \times \W \to \R$, where $\W$ is the completion of $W$, used to define $\SH_+^*(W)$ (take, for instance, the type (II) of Hamiltonians considered in \cite[Section 3.1]{GZ}, where $H$ is $C^2$-small and autonomous on $W$ and $H$ depends only on the radius on $\W\setminus W$).
+\begin{proof} The proof goes as the proof of \cite[Proposition 9.17]{CO} (\cite[Proposition 9.17]{CO} is for smooth fillings but it works equally well for exact orbifold fillings).
+It is based on a stretch of the neck argument already used in \cite{BO09a,CFO} and the idea is the following; the reader can find details in \cite{CO}.
+Consider an admissible Hamiltonian $H: S^1 \times \W \to \R$, where $\W$ is the completion of $W$, used to define $\SH^+_*(W)$ (take, for instance, the type (II) of Hamiltonians considered in \cite[Section 3.1]{GZ}, where $H$ is $C^2$-small and autonomous on $W$ and $H$ depends only on the radius on $\W\setminus W$).
 Consider the Floer trajectories joining periodic Reeb orbits (which are located in the symplectization part $\W\setminus W$).
-Note that these are the Floer trajectories relevant in the definition of $\SH_+^*(W)$.
+Note that these are the Floer trajectories relevant in the definition of $\SH^+_*(W)$.

-Now, degenerate the almost complex structure in stretch-of-the-neck manner near $\partial W$ (see \cite{BO09a,CFO}).
-We claim that, under the assumption on the indices, for a sufficiently stretched neck all Floer trajectories stay in the symplectization part and thus coincide with the Floer trajectories involved in the version of symplectic cohomology $\SH^*(M)$ defined using only the symplectization.
+Now, degenerate the almost complex structure in stretch-of-the-neck manner near $\partial W$; see \cite{BO09a,CFO,CO}.
+We claim that, under the assumption on the indices, for a sufficiently stretched neck all Floer trajectories stay in the symplectization part and thus coincide with the Floer trajectories involved in the version of symplectic homology $\SH_*(M)$ defined using only the symplectization.